 At Bishop Family Dental, we can provide you with information regarding post-op care for dental implants.
-This is the most durable and natural-looking way to replace your missing teeth, but it requires oral surgery, meaning there is a recovery process that must be taken into consideration.
-When you visit our Salt Lake City, Utah, dental office, we can conduct an examination, take X-rays, and let you know what to expect from the implants procedure.
-This also includes what to expect during your recovery process.
+While implants are the most durable and natural-looking way to replace your missing teeth, it does require oral surgery.
+This means you also have to consider the recovery process.
+If you’re interested, visit our Salt Lake City, Utah, dental office where we will examine your teeth, take X-rays, and walk you through what to expect during and after the implants procedure, including the recovery process.
 For more information, we encourage you to call 801-274-2500 and schedule an appointment with Dr. Daniel Bishop.
-In the meantime, here is what you should know.WHAT HAPPENS BEFORE THE IMPLANT PROCEDURE?
+IBut to start you off, here are a few basics you should know:WHAT HAPPENS BEFORE THE IMPLANT PROCEDURE?

-Yes, if you are a diabetic and have been unable to control your blood sugar, it can make it more difficult to recover from the procedure.
-This makes it important to let us know if you have had a diabetic episode recently, so we can coordinate the timing of your implant surgery for the best possible results.HOW SHOULD I PREPARE FOR THE SURGERY?
+Yes, if you are a diabetic and are unable to control your blood sugar, your condition can make it more difficult for you to recover from the procedure.
+Therefore, please tell us if you have had a recent diabetic episode to help us properly time your implant surgery for the best possible results.HOW SHOULD I PREPARE FOR THE SURGERY?

 We will provide you with gauze before you leave our Salt Lake City, Utah, dental office.
 It is natural to experience some bleeding.
 Before you leave, Dr. Daniel Bishop will ensure that any bleeding is at a manageable level, and by using gauze for the remainder of the day, it should stop.
-You also need to take steps to keep your gums clean, so we may provide you with a medicated rinse.
-Otherwise, you can rinse your mouth with warm saltwater throughout the day.
-You should also brush your remaining teeth, but be careful not to irritate your gums while doing so.WHEN WILL IT BE SAFE TO GO BACK TO WORK?
+To keep your gums clean, we could provide you with a medicated rinse that you can use to rinse your mouth.
+However, you can just rinse your mouth with warm salt water throughout the day.
+Make sure to also brush your other teeth while taking care to not irritate your gums.WHEN CAN I GO BACK TO WORK?

-You can expect to be sore and have swelling for three to five days.
-This is why we recommend having the procedure toward the end of the week so you can take a couple of days off work and use the weekend to recover.
-Generally, if you have the procedure on a Thursday, you should feel normal by Tuesday.
-If you go back to work sooner, be advised that you may not want to schedule any important meetings or client appointments, but stick with light work and email communication.WILL IT BE OBVIOUS THAT I HAD IMPLANT SURGERY?
+You will most likely be sore and experience swelling for the next three to five days.
+This is why we recommend scheduling the procedure near the end of the week so you can take a couple of days off work and use the weekend to recover.
+Typically, if you have the procedure on a Friday, you could go back to work by Wednesday.
+If you go back to work sooner, you might not want to schedule important meetings or client appointments within your recovery period, but just do light work and email communication.WILL IT SHOW THAT I HAD IMPLANT SURGERY?

-Yes, for the first couple of days, your face will be swollen.
-While no one will be able to tell what type of oral surgery you had, it will be clear that you had a procedure.
+Yes, your face will be swollen for the first few days.
+While no one will be able to say for certain what kind of oral surgery you had, people will be able to tell that you had surgery.
 Do not worry, this is perfectly normal.
-While it can be inconvenient for a few days, the end result is worth it because you will have a natural-looking and durable replacement tooth.
+While it can be uncomfortable for a few days, having a natural-looking and durable replacement tooth at the end of it makes the hassle worthwhile.
 At Bishop Family Dental, we also provide our Salt Lake City patients with a temporary denture to wear.
-This will restore the appearance of your smile while you are waiting for the crown to be attached.
-If you live in the 84124 area and want a discreet solution, wearing a temporary denture is a must.WHAT IS THE RECOVERY PROCESS LIKE WHEN THE TOOTH IS ATTACHED?
+This will temporarily restore your smile while your crown is being fabricated.
+If you live in the 84124 area and want a discreet solution, wearing a temporary denture is a must.WHAT IS THE RECOVERY PROCESS AFTER THE ATTACHMENT OF THE TOOTH?

-Once the titanium implant and your jawbone have fused together, your jaw will provide a base of sturdy support for your replacement tooth.
-Essentially, it will be as strong as a natural tooth would be.
-Since the invasive portion of the procedure takes place when we surgically implant the post, attaching the crown is not an issue.
-You may feel some slight sensitivity in your gums, but this will be minor and easy to control with Ibuprofen.
-There will be no swelling or extensive recovery associated with this aspect of the process.
-This means you will only need to go through the recovery stage once.
+Once your jawbone has regenerated and fused with the titanium implant, your jaw will now serve as a permanent base of support for your replacement tooth.
+In short, the replacement tooth will be as strong as a natural tooth.
+Since the invasive part of the procedure is when we surgically implant the post, attaching the crown will not be an issue.
+Your gums might feel slightly sensitive, but this can be easily controlled with Ibuprofen.
+You shouldn’t experience swelling or need a long recovery time during this part of the process.
+This means you’ll go through the recovery process just once.